gosen/Taskit/README.md

     return ret;
 }
 ```
-Even when classes A, B and C are empty, their sizes are pointer size (vtable pointer).
+Even when A, B and C are empty classes they need room for a pointer to vtable .
 So, *make_unique* will have to request such amount of memory to the heap _each time a new packet arrives_.

 We could skip this problem easily by using preallocated instances: